|

 (and thusly are required to comply with the law) comprise of the following:

-Schwab Indemnity insurers
+Indemnity insurers

-Schwab Health Maintenance Organizations
+Health Maintenance Organizations

-Schwab Billing agents that handle activities on behalf of other covered entities and any organization...
+Billing agents that handle activities on behalf of other covered entities and any organization...

-Schwab that transmits health care claims
+that transmits health care claims

-Schwab that transmits health care payment and remittance advice
+that transmits health care payment and remittance advice

-Schwab involved with the coordination of health benefits
+involved with the coordination of health benefits

-Schwab that determines health care claim status
+that determines health care claim status

-Schwab that administers enrollment and disenrollment in a health plan
+that administers enrollment and disenrollment in a health plan

-Schwab that determines and administers eligibility for a health plan
+that determines and administers eligibility for a health plan

-Schwab that administers health plan premium payments
+that administers health plan premium payments

-Schwab that administers referral certification and authorization
+that administers referral certification and authorization

-Schwab that administers first report of injury or health claims attachments
+that administers first report of injury or health claims attachments |

 The Best Records

 covered entities draft a business continuity/contingency plan, defined in the proposed regulation as "a routinely updated plan for responding to a system emergency, that includes performing backups, preparing critical facilities that can be used to facilitate continuity of operations in the event of an emergency, and recovering from a disaster."
-One element of the overall contingency plan is
+One element of the overall contingency plan is a disaster recovery plan; which must contain a process enabling an enterprise to restore any loss of data in the event of fire, vandalism, natural disaster, or system failure.
+The plan must allow a covered entity to re-create,

-The safeguarding of vital and irreplaceable nonelectronic documents is absolutely crucial for HIPAA compliance.
+The safeguarding of vital and irreplaceable nonelectronic

-One well-known consultant in the HIPAA community, Michael Miora, CISSP, Founder and President of ContingenZ Corporation (www.contingenz.com), an international incident management and security consultancy, strongly endorses
+CISSP, Founder and President of ContingenZ Corporation (www.contingenz.com), an international incident management and security consultancy, strongly endorses the use of fireproof containers for the protection of vital

-the use of fireproof containers for the protection of vital records in both hard copy and electronic form, especially in the healthcare industry where HIPAA mandates protection and preservation of health and related information, including signature information contained on consent forms.
-"Protection is also relevant for companies outside the healthcare industry that provide some level of self insurance and, therefore, become subject to HIPAA as covered entities or associates," counsels Miora.
+records in both hard copy and electronic form, especially in the healthcare industry where HIPAA mandates protection and preservation of health and related information, including signature information contained on consent forms.

-Some potential approaches for protection of vital records include: on-site fire-rated vault, safe or file cabinet, off-site storage at another location of the organization, and storage at a vendor that specializes in off-site vital records storage.
-Most companies employ various combinations of the above approaches.
+above approaches.
 Whether you go with on-site or off-site, the first action to take is to procure fireproof safes and filing cabinets for on-site storage, as you will always, at one point, have vital records on-site, and obviously, no one is able to accurately predict the precise time a business interruption will occur.

-Unfortunately, standard filing equipment is believed to offer fire protection by a large majority of consumers.
+protection by a large majority of consumers.
 This thinking, attractive in today's cost-conscious environment because it "seems" cheaper, is erroneous and potentially dangerous.
 Remember, you're attempting to show potential HIPAA inspectors a "best effort" to protect your most vital information assets, as such it is highly advisable to seek the highest quality.

 If you opt to store vital records onsite, it is imperative to seek products that are tested by Underwriters' Laboratory (UL) or other nationally known independent testing labs - absolutely steer clear of equipment with manufacturers' or non-independent ratings.

+Who is in Compliance?
 Following is a chart provided by the US Department of Health and Human Services depicting the numbers of cases (in the thousands) that have worked or are working to comply with the regulation.
 The resolutions have been increasingly improving, but many still need to work toward this goal...

-Source: U.S. Department of Health & Human Services
+Source: U.S. Department of Health & Human Services |

 Sources for further info: